Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

+{\em Concluding remarks} --- A multipartite configuration of interwoven frustrated parametric down-conversion, Fig. 1, supplemented with local \textit{on/off} control of the PDC processes at the measurement stations, leads to a violation of a “lifted” Clauser–Horne Bell inequality.
+The interference results from the indistinguishability of the sources of the detected $2N$ photons; they either all originate from the source PDCs or from local PDCs.
+Bell–GHZ nonclassicality of the process emerges when considering also situations in which at least one of the local PDC processes is blocked.
+In such cases the $2N$-photon interference disappears.
+This is an interesting feature of the process which allows a kind of GHZ–Hardy paradox \cite{GHZ.89,Hardy94} to emerge, if one follows local realism.

+For the first-guess scenario of settings being defined by phases of modes entering the local measurement stations, with all pumps throughout the experiment \textit{on} and constant, no violation of any two-setting Bell inequality was found, as confirmed by linear programming.
+The quantumness of the process is revealed when one allows variable local pump powers (here we study the \textit{on/off} local pumping, but more general schemes are possible).

-We showed above that the method of proper testing Bell non-classicality developed in \cite{cieslinski2025unquestionablebelltheoreminterwoven} can be applied also to more complicated interferometric configurations of interwoven parametric down conversion processes, which could be topologically transformed into Bell or GHZ-like tests.
-The interwoven frustrated down conversion is an exciting new type of interferometry, involving active measurements, and providing new phenomena.
-A correct Bell analysis showing violation of Bell inequalities can be translated to protocols of QKD distribution, quantum random number generation, quantum reduction of communication complexity.
-Proper understanding of the new interferometry may have implications in foundations of quantum mechanics, especially because it involves active measurements.
-Note that the measuring stations give alternative quantum processes which change the states of the optical modes leading to the detectors.
-Photon occupation numbers are not merely undefined, like e. g. in homodyne detections with local oscillators in coherent states, see \cite{3rdPaper}, but they change before the detection due to the active down-conversion processes which are an internal element of the measuring stations.
-This is not just a trivial amplification or depletion of the optical fields, but a quantum interference process linking the probability amplitudes of pair emissons in the source parametric converters with the amplitudes for the process to happen in parametric converters of the detection stations.
-Interesting aspect is here that the interference is only for triple pair emission amplitude (each pair at a different source) and the amplitude for pair emissions at all detection stations.
+Note that in the measuring stations we have active quantum optical processes which change the photon occupation numbers of the optical modes leading to the detectors.
+Photon occupation numbers are not merely undefined, like e.g. in homodyne detections with local oscillators in coherent states, see \cite{3rdPaper}, but they change while interacting with local measuring stations.
+The active quantum optical processes in the measuring stations are not just a trivial amplification or depletion of the optical fields, but quantum interference processes linking the probability amplitudes of pair emissions in the source parametric converters with the amplitudes for the emission process to occur in the parametric converters of the detection stations.
+Note further, that the observation in \cite{PRL-2026} that the vacuum term in the initial state produced by the source PDCs is essential for the interwoven frustrated interference to occur, can be easily shown to apply to the processes considered here.